The fountain of youth has always been elusive, but does it have to be? While we can’t turn back time, we can slow the clock on the aging process.

 The most common electrolytes in our bodies are calcium, potassium, magnesium, chloride, and sodium, and our bodies need a steady supply of them to function properly.
 A good, nutritious diet fills you up with electrolytes.

-Good health requires the right amount of electrolytes, but you can have too much or too little.
+Good health requires enough electrolytes, but you can have too much or too little.
 An imbalance can lead to serious health problems.
 That’s why it’s important to eat a balanced diet and see your doctor if your electrolyte levels are off.

 What’s electrolyte skincare?